Technologies

 Odorous emissions are a major problem in slaughter plants.

-In addition to the environmental impact, these emissions can negatively affect the quality of life of surrounding communities.
+In addition to the environmental impact, these emissions may negatively affect the quality of life in surrounding communities.

-Unpleasant odours can result from different stages of the production process, such as:
+Unpleasant odours may result from various stages of the production process, such as:

 • Receipt and housing of animals